SillyFreak/typst-packages-old/tidy-types/docs/manual.typ

 = Introduction <intro>

 This package contains helpers for documenting the types of values with tidy, just as tidy itself shows them in function signatures.
+For example, this lets you write documentation such as this:

+#pad(x: 5%)[
+  The result of ```typc range(5).enumerate()``` is a #tt.arr(tt.tuple(tt.integer, tt.integer)).
+]

 To do so, it produces raw blocks with language #raw(repr(tt.lang)), which can be then styled using a show rule as follows:

 ```typ
 #import "@preview/tidy:0.2.0"